open-rhoads/cplusplus/CISC187/Activity-9.md

 # Binary Heaps

 ## Assignment Video
-The following is a video explanation of the assignemnt - https://youtu.be/yTM3DIgFTKc
+The following is a video explanation of the assignment - https://youtu.be/yTM3DIgFTKc

 ## Number 1
 Draw what the following heap would look like after we insert the value 11 into it: